ucladevx/Bmaps/README.md

-# Mappening
+# BMaps

 ## Overview
 A single platform for events across campus.
-Mappening helps raise awareness of events by aggregating event information from various sources of advertising.
+BMaps helps raise awareness of events by aggregating event information from various sources of advertising.

 ## Built With